 Private fusion ventures.
 DOE’s new Innovation Network for Fusion Energy (INFUSE) program is receiving an initial appropriation of $4 million.
 The program, which supports collaborations between DOE labs and private fusion energy ventures, awarded its first grants in October using general fusion program funds.
 Although the House and Senate also both proposed funding a separate class of public-private cost-share grants for fusion reactor technology development, appropriators ultimately backed off the idea.
 Congress instead directs the Fusion Energy Sciences Advisory Committee to weigh in through the strategic planning exercise it is currently undertaking.

 High-intensity lasers.
 In 2017, a National Academies report recommended DOE construct at least one ultrafast, high-intensity laser facility co-located with other departmental scientific facilities, and that it take steps to reduce fragmentation among researchers in the field.
-Accordingly, Congress is providing $16 million to upgrade the Matter in Extreme Conditions end station at SLAC’s Linac Coherent Light Source facility to achieve petawatt power levels.
+Accordingly, Congress is providing $16 million to begin an upgrade to the Matter in Extreme Conditions end station at SLAC’s Linac Coherent Light Source facility to achieve petawatt power levels.
 Congress is also increasing funding for research in high energy density laboratory plasmas from $18 million to $20 million, which includes support for LaserNetUS, a consortium of ten U.S.-based laser facilities.

 The High Energy Physics program funds research in particle physics, cosmology, and particle accelerator R&D. This year, its budget is increasing 7% to $1.05 billion, marking the first time it has passed the billion-dollar mark since the cancellation of the Superconducting Super Collider in 1993.
 The HEP budget has now risen 36% since fiscal year 2015.